 A tour may be cancelled or schedules altered according to weather conditions and tides.
 In such an event you may reschedule your tour or collect a full refund.

-The Whale Centre enjoys a sightings success rate of over 95% for both whale watching and bear watching tours throughout our season.
+The Whale Centre enjoys a sightings success rate of over 95% for both Whale Watching Tours and Bear Watching Tours throughout our season.
 Unfortunately, due to the inherent nature of viewing wild animals in their natural habitat, we cannot guarantee with 100% certainty that there will be sightings on every tour.
 To enhance the expected value that each of our guests deserve, we offer our lifetime, non-expiring guarantee: If you join us on a tour and you do not see a whale or bear, we will provide you with a rain check, allowing you to join us on another tour free of charge.

-Guests using rain checks for whale watching and bear watching tours are obligated to make a reservation for any tours and are on a stand-by basis.
+Guests using rain checks for Whale Watching Tours and Bear Watching Tours are obligated to make a reservation for any tours and are on a stand-by basis.
 Our rain checks never expire.
 They can be used on the same day, next year or in five years.
 If you have any questions regarding our rain check policy please speak to our staff.

 Will we really see whales and bears?

 Yes!
-The Whale Centre has a success rate of 95% averaged across all of our departures for seeing both whales and bears.
+The Whale Centre has a success rate of 96% averaged across all of our departures for seeing both whales and bears on our tours.

 What species of whales do you see on your tours?

 We see Grey Whales, Humpback Whales and Killer Whales in the waters off Tofino.
 Grey Whales migrating and feed in our waters March - October.
 Humpbacks are in our area May to September, depending on their food sources.
 Killer Whales are wild cards.
 We never know when the Transient Orca will show up.
 We also can encounter sea lions, bald eagles, seals, porpoises, mola mola and a myriad of birds on your tour.

 What kind of bears do you see on the Bear Watching Tours?